rtts/inquire/README.md

 =======

-Remember the old days when you would add a contact form to your homepage with something like this code?
+Remember the old days when you would add a contact form to your homepage with something like the following code?

     <FORM METHOD ="post" ACTION="/cgi-bin/mail-a-form">
     <P>Van (e-mailadres): <INPUT TYPE="text" NAME="from"><BR>